delta-rho/RHIPE/doc/rhmr.rst

 ``mapred``
 	Set Hadoop options here and RHIPE options.

+``partitioner``
+	A list with two names: lims and type. type can be one of string, numeric, integer and lims must be positive.
+The vector lims is used as a partitioner, that is if ``c("a","b","c")`` is the key and ``lims=c(1,2)`` the first two elements will be used for partitioning.
+If a partitioner is used, all the emitted keys must of be the same type.
+If ``lims`` is of length 1, it will partitioned on that element.

 ``jobname``
 	the jobname, if not given, then current date and time is the job title.